odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

    #.
 Extract the counter code from the `Playground` component into a new `Counter` component.
    #.
 You can do it in the same file first, but once it's done, update your code to move the
-      `Counter` in its own file.
+      `Counter` in its own folder and file.
+Import it relatively from `./counter/counter`.
-   #.
 Make sure the template is in its own file, with the same name.

 .. important::
    Don't forget :code:`/** @odoo-module **/` in your JavaScript files.
 More information on this can